philemonnwanne/projects/mini-project/readme.md

 Congratulations!, mySQL was installed successfully

-#### 5. Create a Database
+### 5. Create a Database
-Login to mySQL  by executing the following command into MySQL:
+Login to mySQL  by executing the following command into mySQL:
 ```
 mysql -u root -p
 ```